dwyl/contributing/README.md

   ```
   People using the app will only access the app from their company-issued
   Android (Lollipop) Mobile phone (5 inch Samsung Galaxy J)
-  The screen resolution of 1080 x 1920 pixels
+  The screen resolution is 1080 x 1920 pixels
   ```
-  or
+  or describing a specific need for "_offline capability_"
   ```
   People use the app in areas with poor mobile signal
-  so the app has to work offline and sync data/changes later when on wifi.
+  so the app has to work offline and sync data/changes later
+  when they are back on WiFi or 3G.
   ```
   or for a when reporting an issue (_potential bug_):
   ```
   People using Windows 8 and Internet Explorer 10 report that
-  they cannot click on the button to save their settings.
+  they cannot click on the button to save their app preferences/settings.
   ```

+### Step 3:
 + **Before beginning any work**, await confirmation of the need for the user story from the Product owner (or Project Maintainer).
 + That's it!
 You don't need to do anything else until the need is confirmed and prioritized.
 You can check back later to see if this has happened.